 The A, B, C & E of Skincare

 I’ve been eyeing the Profiling Kit from Alpha H for years, but it took some hyping of the Vitamin B serum on Instagram for me to give it a serious look.
-As I also was in a need of a new vitamin C serum and wanted to test out Ethylated Ascorbic Acid, I saw a good opportunity to get this set.
+Since I also needed a new vitamin C serum and wanted to test out Ethylated Ascorbic Acid, I saw a good opportunity to get this set.

-The Profiling Kit includes four serums with a specific focus.
-Each serum contains 25ml (the new kit offers 15ml), you can buy them separately in full size (25ml) for about the same price as the kit.
+The Profiling Kit includes four serums, each with a specific focus.
+Originally, each serum contained 25ml, but the new kit offers 15ml now 10ml.
+You can buy them separately in full size (25ml) for about the same price as the kit.
 All serums are fragrance-free.
 I’m unsure about the new set, but the old one came with a profiling routine wheel, targeting specific concerns.
-The same profiling can be found on Alpha H’s website if you’re curious to see all recommendations.
+A similar profiling can be found on Alpha H’s website if you’re curious to see all the recommendations.

 Vitamin A – Anti-Ageing